 What happens to Bruce, no one could have predicted.

-They walked down the mossy pier hovering over blackish water.
+They walked down the mossy pier hovering over brackish water.
 Bruce saw a frog hopping across the muck below looking for insects.
 People were pushing past them.
 He wondered why they always ran toward a pending disaster instead of away from it.

-"They're saying that it's another one of those people who were lodged in the muck when that tidal wave came years ago.
+"They're saying that it's another one of those people who were lodged in the mud when that tidal wave came years ago.
 It's not the first one they've found through the years," stated Matt.

 "That's what you need, a woman at home.
 So long, wish you'd come along."

-"Not a bad idea Brother, I'll have to work on that once I get rid of this stink-hole of a job.
+"Not a bad idea Brother, I'll have to work on that once I get rid of this stink-hole of a job."

 Anxious to get home, Bruce quickened his pace.
-In the parking lot he found the car and headed to his little cottage on the hill.
-It was high enough to look out over the ocean from his screened-in porch but far enough away from the beach so that he had been lucky to avoid any hurricane damage.
+In the parking lot he found his car and headed to his little cottage on the hill.
+It was high enough to look out over the ocean from his screened-in porch but far enough away from the beach so that he had been lucky to avoid any substantial hurricane damage.

 Against the moon was a figure.
 It was skeletal in form but had long black hair streaming from the skull.
 It was clothed in a dark black shredded gown.
 The shreds were flowing from all sides of the body.
 Empty eye sockets were shooting out bolts of red.
 In panic, he reached for his cell phone but realized he had left it in the kitchen.
 Almost falling, he ran from the screen porch and entered the kitchen.
 He grabbed the phone to call Matt.